ristep/BingGator/README.md

 # BingGator

-Gnome Shell extension for gatering latest Bing wallpapapers.
+Gnome Shell extension for gathering the latest Bing wallpapers.

 ## Instalation

-Copy or extract folder "bing.gator@ristepan.gmail.com" from this repo to "~/.local/share/gnome-shell/extensions" then restart GnomeShell and enable extension from extensions manager
+Copy or extract folder "bing.gator@ristepan.gmail.com" from this repo to "~/.local/share/gnome-shell/extensions" then restart Gnome Shell and enable extension from extensions manager.